ddotta/tablexlsx/README.md

          path = "C:/Users/AQEW8W/Downloads")
 ```

-Preview of the xlsx file in LibreOffice Calc :
+Preview of the xlsx file in LibreOffice Calc with the 2 data frames in the 2 separates sheets :

 <img src="man/figures/preview_Calc.png" width="100%" />